MitchellThompkins/rclone-decrypt/README.md

 and are not comfortable using the rclone CLI.
 This offers a CLI in addition to an easy-to-use GUI to make life simple.

+## Notes
-**Use at your own risk!
+* **Use at your own risk!
 Be sure you have copies of anything you're trying to decrypt, just in case something goes wrong!**
+* When decrypting files with encrypted filenames or folder names, the directory or filename must _only_ consist of the encrypted version.
+For example, if an encrypted file was downloaded as 'path_to_encypted_file_4567asd8fasdf67asdf` where `4567asd8fasdf67asdf` is the encrypted part, the filename must be renamed to exclude the `path_to_encypted_file_` portion.
+Otherwise rclone will complain about invalid encryption names.

 ## Requirements